-3. 2020 Racial and Ethnic Disparities (RED), formerly referred to as Disproportionate Minority Contact (DMC)
+3. Racial and Ethnic Disparities (RED)

 Students of color are more likely to be disciplined, suspended, and expelled from school as compared to their white counterparts.
 Similarly, as compared to white youth, youth of color are less likely to be diverted, more likely to be held in secure detention, and are overrepresented at key points throughout the juvenile justice system, as described in the 2019 NC DMC Assessment Study.
-The Governor's Crime Commission supports efforts to reduce Racial and Ethnic Disparities (RED) in the juvenile justice system previously referred to as Disproportionate Minority Contact - DMC).
-Moreover, as the "Raise the Age" statute is implemented in North Carolina, the impact of this legislation on youth of color needs to be determined.
+The Governor's Crime Commission supports efforts to reduce Racial and Ethnic Disparities (RED) in the juvenile justice system, previously referred to as Disproportionate Minority Contact - DMC).
+Moreover, as the "Raise the Age" statute has been implemented in North Carolina, the impact of this legislation on youth of color is still being determined.
 In keeping with our commitment to reduce racial and ethnic disparities and promote racial equality, grant applications are sought that address these issues.
 Applicants for funding from the RED/DMC program priority must measure and explain how their project aims to reduce disparities and/or promote racial equity.

-4. 2020 Children's Justice
+4. Children's Justice Act